deepasarojam-2024/UC-Berkeley-ML-AI/Capstone-Project/readme.md

 **Dataset**

 The dataset for this project was synthesized using Python Faker by taking inspiration from publicly available datasets such as the H&M dataset from Kaggle and the ShopperSentiments dataset.
+It has **30, 000 records and 25 columns**.
 It includes various attributes like Transaction ID, Date, Product ID, Product Name, Product Description, Product Category, Sub Category, Color, Rating, Product Review, Quantity, Customer ID, Customer Name, Age, Price, Currency, Discounts, Sales Revenue, Payment Method, Store Type, Season, Latitude, Longitude, and Country.

 **Exploratory Data Analysis (EDA)**